Millville in Jefferson County, West Virginia — The American South (Appalachia)

 Location.
 39° 17.658′ N, 77° 47.052′ W. Marker is in Millville, West Virginia, in Jefferson County.
 Marker is on Millville Road, on the right when traveling south.
+The marker is close to the Railroad tracks.
 Touch for map.
-The marker is close to the Railroad tracks.
 Marker is at or near this postal address: 411 Millville Road, Millville WV 25432, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 17, 2017.
-This page originally submitted on September 12, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 546 times since then and 66 times this year.
+It was originally submitted on September 12, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 671 times since then and 36 times this year.
 Photos: 1, 2, 3, 4. submitted on September 12, 2012, by Don Morfe of Baltimore, Maryland.
 5. submitted on May 13, 2017, by William Glahn of Winchester, Virginia. • Craig Swain was the editor who published this page.